ServBay MariaDB/MySQL Troubleshooting Guide

 or11.5

-).
-Please replace these with your actual MariaDB/MySQL version installed in ServBay.
-You can view installed and enabled package versions via the ServBay app interface. - In command examples, placeholders like
+); replace these with the actual version you are running in ServBay.
+You can view installed and active package versions in the ServBay app interface. - Examples using

 <username>